 Task Opinion on ENTSOs' updated methodologies for cost-benefit analysis Legal basis Article 11(6) of Regulation (EU) No 347/2013 Overview (status) The CBA methodologies were approved in February 2015 by the Commission and published by the ENTSO for Electricity and the ENTSO for Gas on their websites.
 The methodologies shall be updated and improved regularly.
 The Agency, on its own initiative or upon a duly reasoned request by national regulatory authorities or stakeholders, and after formally consulting the organisations representing all relevant stakeholders and the Commission, may request such updates and improvements with due justification and timescales.
-In doing so, the Agency will take into account the suitability for the selection of projects of common interest and how to incorporate the unit investment costs from the ACER report.
 Objectives and Outputs Request(s) for updates and improvements of the CBA methodology(ies).
 Performance indicators and targets (deadlines) Timely delivery of ad-hoc requests for CBA methodologies updates and improvements.
-Staff 2.2 FTEs Risks The delivery is subject to the release of corresponding documents by ENTSO(s), the willingness of the ENTSO(s) to take into account the Agency's point of view, and the availability of resources.
+Staff 2.2 FTEs Risks The delivery is subject to the release of corresponding documents by ENTSO(s) and to the availability of resources.